Inverse SRB measures for endomorphisms on surfaces: Introduction and results

 In Section \ref{sect:ieap} we discuss the Inverse expanding on average property for endomorphisms on surfaces: we give equivalent definitions and we present several important properties: the unstable directions at every point are spread in different directions, unstable manifolds exist at every point and they are in general large, there exist large stable manifolds.
 We also have uniform transitivity properties in a neighborhood of conservative endomorphism with the inverse expanding on average property.

-Section \ref{sect:tools} is dedicated to the presentation of the main tools used by Burguet in his work on SRB measures: Fölner sequences and empirical measures associated to them, and some notions of the Yomdin Theory: Reparametrization Lemma and geometric times.
+Section \ref{sect:tools} is dedicated to the presentation of the main tools used by Burguet in his work on SRB measures and how to translate it to the non-invertible scenario: F{\o}lner sequences and empirical measures associated to them, and some notions of the Yomdin Theory as the Reparametrization Lemma and geometric times.